Fortinet FortiGate Policy-Based BOVPN Integration Guide

 - Remove all proposals except AES256 for encryption and SHA256 for authentication.

-- Enable Enable Perfect Forward Secrecy (PFS)
+- Select the Enable Perfect Forward Secrecy (PFS) check box.

 - Click OK.